gamousquesORT/DemosDA1/GRASP/Polimorfismo/README.md

-# Warning - This example is incomplete!
+# Warning - This example is just that; a small example using polymorphism!

-You need to fix several small steps for it to work using Polymorphism
+You may need to fix some code

+build and run PolimorfismoClase project to execute the abstract classes implementation

+build and run PolimorfismoInterfaz project to execute the Interfaces implementation